Please find below a simplified guide to the application and recruitment process.

 - Full education and/or employment history from the age of 16, with any gaps explained.

 - Contact details for two referees, one of which must be from the candidate’s most recent employer, and one of which must be from the most recent time the candidate worked with children (if applicable).
+However, if you are applying for a Colet Fellowship position, please include academic references as requested on the specific Colet Fellowship application.

 - For teaching posts pre-interview references are required.
 Please indicate on the form whether a referee may or may not be contacted prior to interview, and be prepared to offer an alternative contact if required.